RePAIRProject/RL_puzzle_solver/README.md

 ***Problem with input and output data folders path?***

-Input and output (respectively `data_path = 'data'` and `output_dir = 'output'` in the config file) are defined without the full path.
+Input and output path, respectively `data_path = 'data'` and `output_dir = 'output'` in the config file (`configs/folder_names.py`) are defined without the full path.
 If you run the scripts via terminal from the root folder, you should be fine.
 If you run from subfolders or use special settings, you can set these two accordingly.

 # 5) Relevant publications
 Hopefully soon.